blackfox113/censorshipbypassguide/docs/Server/VLESS.en.md

 ## You're Done!

-Click **Operate** on your inbound in X-UI and then click **QR Code**.
+Click **Operate** on your inbound in 3X-UI and then click **QR Code**.
 You can use this QR code to import the configuration to your client or click the QR to copy the share link to the clipboard.

 > **Hint:** Check your client’s documentation or search online for configuration instructions.